Food Glorious Food

 Padstow or Padstein as it has now been nicknamed

-If you decide to visit Padstow whilst staying here and you wish to eat in one of the renowned restaurants there, then make sure that you book well in advance.
-Rick Stein and Paul Ainsworth both have lovely restaurants in Padstow but they are always fully booked and it seems for months in advance.
+If you plan to visit Padstow whilst staying here and you wish to eat in one of the renowned restaurants there, then make sure that you book well in advance.
+Rick Stein and Paul Ainsworth, to name but a few, both have lovely restaurants in Padstow but they are generally fully booked, in high season this can be for months in advance.
+So worth booking before you come to Cornwall for a special occasion.

-If you didn’t book a table or are in a hurry then Rick Stein has a super fish and chip restaurant on the quay in Padstow.
+But don’t worry if your visit is a last minute idea and you haven’t booked a table as Rick Stein has a super fish and chip restaurant on the quay in Padstow with a take away and a gorgeous fish deli restaurant.
 So why not grab a bench seat at one of the long refectory tables and wait a few minutes to be served really delicious fish and chips.
 You will then understand why Mr Stein has become so popular!
-He has a cooking school, shop and deli on the quay in Padstow also worth a visit when there.
+He has a cooking school, shop and deli on the quay and more outlets in Padstow town also worth a visit when there.
 On the outskirts of Padstow is the Cornish Arms that is a Rick Stein pub, open all year and very reasonably.
-Also dog friendly.
-He has a lovely bistro in
+He has a lovely bistro in Padstow called St Petrocs.

-Rick has another fish and chip restaurants at Events Square here in Falmouth which he sometimes visits.
-He is apparently just like he is on television, a really super guy.
+But if you want to try Mr Steins legendary cooking you dont have to go far as Rick has a fish and chip restaurant & takeaway in Events Square here in Falmouth which he sometimes visits.
 It is always busy there and for good reason, the food is always great as are the takeaways.

-Mr Stein has another restaurant in Porthleven and a really super café at Fistral Beach near Newquay.
+Mr Stein has several other restaurants in Cornwall, an outstanding harbour side restaurant in Porthleven and a really super beach café at Fistral Beach Newquay.
 He will probably have a few more by the time you read this website as his popularity is growing here in Cornwall.
 His restaurants and other establishments have created a lot of jobs for locals and continue to provide a really great product for his ever swelling client base.

 Rick Stein Restaurants.
 Website: www.rickstein.com

 A favourite restaurant for locals and visitors to Falmouth is The Cove at Maenporth.
+It has recently been bought by celebrity Michelin Star Chef Michael Caines but he was only open for less than 2 weeks before the lock down.
 As it is perched close to the lovely beach at Maenporth it is a lovely place to spend an evening or afternoon watching the tide come in and go out.
-They are dog friendly in the covered terrace and veranda too.
-Their Sunday lunch is legendary, their daily changing menu is excellent and their staff are delightful and always so helpful.
+There is a covered terrace and veranda for a more relaxed dining experience.
 It is about a 40 minute walk along the South West Coastal Path from Kinbrae House to The Cove.
+We cant wait until it reopens!

 The Cove Restaurant and Bar– Maenporth -Telephone:- 01326 251136 Website:- www.thecovemaenporth.co.uk